 The Feelgood Virus Rules the West

-The problem with this credo is that nothing has ever been achieved which advanced the well being of mankind without some struggle – and struggle doesn’t feel good.
+In Western society, feeling good has become a guide for how to behave and what to buy.
+The criterion for whether or not a thing has value is whether it feels good to the person who interacts with it.
+The opposite of this is that if something doesn’t feel good, it has no value.
+In our lives, apparently, we should only keep what makes us feel good.
+The problem with this belief is that nothing has ever happened or been invented that advanced the well-being of mankind without some struggle, and struggle doesn’t feel good.
 Schools often teach that correcting children might stifle and therefore damage their creative spirit, so we must always praise everything a child does.
-This is not to say that criticism and punishment should flourish, but a balance between praise and criticism is helps us to understand the world.
+This is not to say that criticism and punishment should flourish, but a balance between praise and criticism helps children understand the reality of the world.
+Participation trophies are more damaging than helpful.

-Pop music and films are geared to sales and encourage consumers to buy products to take home.
-People still go to concerts, clubs, and movies, but the driving force behind the production of these commodities is to sell the products for people to take home and “feel good” in isolation.
+Pop music and films are geared to sales and encourage fans to buy products to take home.
+People still go to concerts, clubs, and movies, but the driving force behind the production of these events is to sell products for people to feel good with a replica version of the original.
+Music concerts are loss leaders and intended to sell merchandise.
+Films may not make the most money in their original cinema runs, but they bank on income from future sales.

 The experimental drug culture from the ‘60’s onward encouraged drug taking as a way of “feeling good”.
-Of course taking a drug is a personal experience; the user is the only one who feels the effects.
-Observers might see the results, but the experience is basically internal to the user.
+Of course, taking a drug is a personal experience as the user is the only one who feels the effects.
+Observers might see the results, but the experience is personal.
+No two trips from taking LSD are identical.
 Drugs are taken for escape and entertainment.
 Alcohol is the same.

-In many other societies around the world people have more pressing needs than “feeling good” so the idea that this “feeling” is a reason for making decisions, is viewed as a somewhat obscene Americanism.
-Someone who must expend hard earned energy to search out food to give them the strength for the next day doesn’t jeopardize his own life by basing his decisions on what feels good.
-Most other societies have a much more solid foundation on which to make decisions, such as whether an act is in harmony with the known world and is in harmony and balance with nature.
-Western society’s soul has come adrift from its anchorage, so it searches worldwide to find something to fill the gap.
-That gap for many in the west is the hole left in Christianity by the battering it has taken from science.
-Church makes some people feel good, but many are no longer satisfied with traditional answers to the inevitable questions posited by science.
+In less affluent societies, people have more pressing needs than “feeling good,” so the idea that this “feeling” is a reason for making decisions is viewed as an obscene Americanism.
+Someone who must expend all of his energy to search for food to give him strength for the next day doesn’t jeopardize his life by basing his decisions on what feels good.
+Most other societies have a much more solid foundation for making decisions, such as whether an act is in harmony with the society they live in, and is harmful or helpful to their community.
+Western society’s soul has come detached from its moorings, so it searches for something to fill the gaps left by former anchors like religion.
+Religion has taken a battering from science.
+Worship may make a believer feel good, but so many people these days are no longer satisfied with the answers offered by religious texts.

-If a man in a poor country has scraped together enough money to buy a product, his choices would probably be based on factors such as usefulness, reliability and price.
-He might base his decision on what might help himself or his family, but to chose something because it “feels good” would be the least of reasons for making a choice.
-There is the indefinable factor of something’s rightness (its usefulness, reliability and price) making if feel good, but the siding only with the wow factor would be considered foolish.
+If a man in a poor country has scraped together enough money to buy a product, his choices would probably be based on usefulness, reliability and price.
+He might base his decision on what might help himself or his family, but to choose something because it “feels good” would be the least of his reasons for making a choice.
+It is true that choosing something for its rightness (usefulness, reliability and price) makes the buyer feel good, but choosing a product based only on its wow factor would be considered a foolish purchase.

 No comments: